maxsun/gestalt/readme.md

 Atomic information comes from direct contact with a wall.
 Composite information comes from reasoning that there is probably more wall immediately adjacent to the wall you have atomic information of.

 **Metadata** is the data implicitly included with a piece of data — its basic contextualizing information.
 Without metadata, a piece of data has no context and is therefore nonsense.
 The source or type of a piece of information is an example of metadata.

+Metadata can only be known by the parser.